 Strength of intellect.

 We all make up stories to help us understand the world.
-I tell one about a villain I call Mr. Panopticon.
+I constructed one about a super-villain called Mr. Panopticon.

 More recently my view of Mr. Panopticon has changed.
-I used to think of him as a machine, a huge torus wrapped around us, surrounding us, watching us from central point, controlling our behaviour with his constant gaze.
-But more recently Intinction Rebellion entered the public space with a series of demonstrations.
+I used to think of him as a machine, a huge torus wrapped around us, surrounding us, watching us from central point, controlling our behaviour with his constant gaze, but then Extinction Rebellion entered the public space with a series of demonstrations.
 Their efforts to highlight the impending doom of Global Warming have made me adjust my vision of Mr. Panopticon.
 Their efforts made me realised, he’s not a torus as Bentham designed him, but instead a sphere, a visceral ball rolling over the planet consuming everything in his path.

 If that’s the case, where does Mr. Panopticon watch us from?
 Is he at the centre of this massive ball like structure?
-More importantly I wonder where we fit, where do we live?
+More importantly, where do we fit, where do we live?

 If when we look around, and only see reflections, what do we see when we look up?
 Do we see Mr. Panopticon looking down on us?
 No. He’s a trickster.
 His entire existence is based on not being seen.
 Can we even see the spherical version of the tower?
 All watching?
 All knowing?
 Omnipotent?
 Do we see the virus gnome, hovering above us like water sliding over oil?
 Do we see God?
 Is that why Mr. Panopticon hasn’t destroyed our notions of God?
 He needs us to believe in the almighty, so we keep looking up.
 If we’re always looking up, we’re not looking down.
 If we don’t look down, we don’t see the viscera, the clots of blood, the chimeric limbs of the virus.
 We don’t see the true horror of Mr. Panopticon swirling beneath our feet.
 We’re taught the fiery chambers of hell are waiting for us should we transgress.
 They’re not.
 All that is beneath us is the bloody intestine of the beast that has swallowed us.